ArdaTuzn/Simon-Tatham-Puzzle-Game/README.md

 -Creating a web interface using HTML, CSS, and JavaScript technologies

 Game Logic:
 Net is a single-player logic puzzle.
 It involves a 5x5 grid filled with "cable-like" pieces.
-Each piece represents a segment of a network (like wires or pipes) that must be connected correctly.
+Each piece represents a segment of a network (like wires or pipes) that must be connected correctly, later, we also implemented functions to create a random game with different dimensions which could be found in the game_random.c file.

-The goal is to rotate each piece so that all pieces together form one large connected network — that is, a connected graph.
+The goal is to rotate each piece so that all pieces together form one large connected network — that is, a connected graph--all pair of pieces are accessible from one another.
 In the version you're using, loops are allowed, and empty squares are permitted.

 Puzzle Mechanics
 Each square on the grid contains a piece that may be: